drangam9/Eventino/README.md

-Event Management
+Event Management - .NET + Blazor project

 This project manages event registration and booking.
 Organizers can create events and users can register to participate in said events.

-**A pdf with references is added for easier evaluation**

 How to run: